apike/allenpike.com/_posts/2020-10-31-how-to-not-build-a-social-network.markdown

 Wat indeed.

 I regret to inform you that success is extremely **not** inevitable,  no matter how much you plan in advance.
-If you start building a social media app with any sort of “my vision’s strength will inherently lead me to success” mindset, your aspiring startup is going to quickly get impaled on a sharp and very expensive spike.
+If you start building a social media app with any sort of “my vision’s strength will inherently lead me to success” mindset, your aspiring startup is going to get impaled on a sharp and very expensive spike.

 Over the last ten years I’ve worked on almost a dozen social networking apps.
 I’ve worked on chat apps, sharing apps, and dating apps.
 I’ve seen product-market misfits, product launch faceplants, and strong teams that flirted with traction but just couldn’t get the numbers required to find a path to profitability.